 Those who love to add that personal touch to their personal abodes, often experiment with painting options.
 This blog will prove to be a wonderful rad when you think of interchanging interior and exterior paints.
+Though not a common practice, we have come across many contractors who do use products interchangeably, especially putty and waterproofing products.

 Many people tend to wonder whether interior and exterior paints can be interchanged.
 Although it is possible to apply either type of paint indoors, each of these is formulated to have the best effect on the ambience.
 It is not quite different to apply an external paint than wearing some sunscreen and putting on your winter coat while indoors.
-Although may certainly do that, better options are there of course.
+Although many certainly do that, better options are there of course.

 Exterior Paint Vs Indoor Paint Chemistry